sago palm toxicity in pets

 Ingesting sago palm is life-threatening.
 If you have reason to believe that your pet has eaten any part of the plant, seek veterinary help immediately!
 Once clinical signs are seen, a third of pets will die from the effects of sago palm’s toxins.
 If ingestion is recent, your veterinarian will likely try to induce vomiting to get rid of any sago palm material in the stomach before decontamination is attempted.

 Treatment should be aggressive whether ingestion was recent or not.
-Intravenous fluids, plasma transfusions, anti-nausea medications, and gastrointestinal protectants (like Pepcid) are all par for the course in treating sago palm toxicity, and can all be covered by your dog insurance or cat insurance from Petplan.
+Intravenous fluids, plasma transfusions, anti-nausea medications, and gastrointestinal protectants (like Pepcid) are all par for the course in treating sago palm toxicity.
 Unfortunately, many pets will die despite aggressive treatments.

-Sago palms are just as toxic to humans, which is important to remember if you have little two-legged creatures running amok in your home with your pets.
+Sago palms are just as toxic to humans, which is important to remember if you have kids running amok in your home with your pets.
 If you have pets or children, just don’t take chances – make sago palms unwelcome houseplants and don’t include them in your landscaping!